icedir/GeniusShortUrl/README.md

 2. Execute the SQL script located in the ```/resources/init-sqls/``` path in the configured mysql database to initialize the database tables.
 3. Modify the file ```url-builder-config.yml``` to configure the short chain prefix and suffix (the suffix will be used after a hash collision occurs when generating a short chain).
 4. Configurable log output if necessary: ```​​log4j2-prod.yml```.
+5. Package the jar package and execute it.
+The production environment (that is, the operating environment corresponding to the file ```/src/main/resources/application-prod.yml```) requires additional parameters spring.profiles.active=prod.

 ## Roadmap